 "The ‘Word’ has been written and it is plain.
 Let’s apply it to our relationships in Rebuilding the Walls and God’s People.
 Let those who can, help those who cannot.
 We seek time and talent!
 Our goal is to have a well founded organization by 12-12-12.
 Join the movement."

 Join the Pan African American Travel Club

-The subscription will also provide you an opportunity to join our network and support our work by becoming a Travel Advocate.
+The subscription will also provide you an opportunity to join our network and support our work by becoming a LifeTRND Advocate.
 All the information you will need to decide is on a short video.
 Should you elect not to join, we have a Free Gift for you.
 A GIFT Card that offers you up to $1000 in Savings on your travel needs.
 No Strings attached!
 It is Free!